kunalmessi10/FCN-with-CRF-post-processing/README.md

 # FCN-in-Pytorch
-Pytorch based implemenatation of Fully Convolutional Networks
+Pytorch based implementation of Fully Convolutional Networks

 Clone this repo and delete the 701_StillsRaw_full of this one, because you will have that when you clone the dataset folder